doivglser/mindevenviro-fanciful/README.md

   "Left click on the Desktop" * Application Menu

- 		"transparent" * Click with cross on a window or an icon to set transparency.
+ 		"transparent" * Click with the cross pointer on a window or an icon to set transparency.
-		"solid color" * Click with cross on a window or an icon to set solid color back.
+		"solid color" * Click with the cross pointer on a window or an icon to set solid color back.
-		"take shot" * Click with Mouse pointer on Desktop or Window to save picture to ~/ "refresh" * Restarts VTWM on opened $USER session.
+		"take shot" * Click with the mouse pointer on Desktop or Window to save picture to ~/ "refresh" * Restarts VTWM on opened $USER session.
 		"lock" * Locks the screen. xscreensaver prompt for $USER password.
-		"kill" * Click with cross on a window to end process.
+		"kill" * Click with the cross pointer on a window to end process.
 		"exit" * Quits VTWM.
 XDM login screen, returns.
 # VTWM Menu: